 Civic groups and school students frequently visit Dixon Ranches for field days to learn about sustainable land management, watershed health, wildlife, native plants, and other subjects.
 Educators and organizations are invited to contact President Robert Potts in west Texas or Education Program Coordinator Melissa Bookhout in north Texas to discuss opportunities for field experiences.

 Here are highlights from just a few of the many field programs hosted on our lands:

-Our education partner Kids on the Land has held several programs at our ranches and was at Dixon Ranches Bear Creek Unit in September.
+Our education partner Kids on the Land holds programs at our ranches each year.
 Their outdoor environmental programs teach children about the region where they live, connecting them to the land and a more sustainable future.
-With support from the foundation, Kids on the Land partnered with Morningside Children’s Partnership to provide this program to third through fifth graders from the Edward J. Briscoe Elementary School, which is a neighborhood in Fort Worth that has suffered high unemployment, violence, substandard health care, and low educational outcomes for years.
-Check out the photo gallery below, and read and watch video testimonials from participants on our news page about the event.
+For example, with support from the foundation, Kids on the Land partnered with Morningside Children’s Partnership to provide this program to third through fifth graders from the Edward J. Briscoe Elementary School, which is a neighborhood in Fort Worth that has suffered high unemployment, violence, substandard health care, and low educational outcomes for years.
+Check out the photo galleries of Kids on the Land events below, and read and watch video testimonials from participants on our news page about the event.